 Within five (5) working days of its appointment, the Grade Appeal Committee shall hold at least one face-to-face meeting with the student and instructor.
 The committee shall conclude its deliberations within a reasonable time period, submitting a written report of its findings to the provost within five (5) working days of the conclusion of its review.
 Based on this report, and within five (5) working days of receiving the committee’s report, the provost shall render a written decision on the student’s appeal.
 The decision shall be shared with the student, faculty member, and dean, as well as with the Grade Appeal Committee.

-At Step Four, the Vice President for Academic Affairs and Chief Academic Officer shall consider the student’s final course grade appeal only within the context of assuring that the decision as rendered by the provost was supported by the evidence presented and, as such, was neither arbitrary nor capricious.
-The Vice President shall issue his/her written ruling, sharing it with the student, faculty member, and provost within five (5) working days of receipt of the appeal.
+At Step Four, the Executive Vice President for Academic and Student Affairs and Chief Academic Officer shall consider the student’s final course grade appeal only within the context of assuring that the decision as rendered by the provost was supported by the evidence presented and, as such, was neither arbitrary nor capricious.
+The Executive Vice President shall issue his/her written ruling, sharing it with the student, faculty member, and provost within five (5) working days of receipt of the appeal.
 The ruling shall be considered final.

 The time limitations specified for the Final Course Grade Appeal Procedure are binding on all parties involved, unless they are extended by written mutual agreement.